Busingye, Janice Des

 - Community Research

-The thesis concludes with a discussion of a concept of really useful agricultural extension education drawn from the idea of ‟really useful knowledge (Jane Thompson, 1997).
-The emerging really useful agricultural extension education is drawn partly from the livelihoods' analysis of poor people.
-And partly RUAEE is drawn from an emerging understanding developed, that adult education is not just about meeting needs, rather it is about confronting systems and structures that enable social injustice and livelihoods insecurity.
+The thesis concludes with a discussion of the concept of 'really useful agricultural extension education' (RUAE) inspired by the idea of "really useful knowledge" (Jane Thompson, 1997).
+In part, the emerging really useful agricultural extension education is drawn from the analysis of poor people's livelihoods.
+RUAEE also draws from the framework that adult education is not just about meeting needs, but rather it is about confronting systems and structures that enable social injustice and livelihoods insecurity.